Skip to content

 Steady: continuous high-throughput ingest across the day Kubernetes

-Need queries longer than 15 minutes (deep archival rehydration, compliance pulls) Kubernetes
+Need queries longer than 15 minutes (long-running fetches that pull back large result sets) Kubernetes

 Want to minimize ops: no cluster, no HPA, no node-sizing Lambda